secretbosscode/nzbidx/README.md

 NZBidx is a lightweight, Newznab-compatible indexer implemented as a single Python application.
-It exposes Starlette endpoints backed by OpenSearch and Redis and runs a background worker that parses NNTP headers, normalises subjects and indexes metadata into OpenSearch.
+It exposes Starlette endpoints backed by OpenSearch and runs a background worker that parses NNTP headers, normalises subjects and indexes metadata into OpenSearch.

 Only release metadata is stored; binaries are discarded during ingest.